top of page

 David Lawrason’s Perspective

 David Lawrason praises this wine as a solid Cabernet Franc and highlights its exceptional value at $17.
 He notes the wine’s classic cab franc aromas of raspberry, tobacco, and fine herbs, complemented by subtle forest floor notes.
-The wine is medium to full-bodied, dense, and well balanced with refined tannins.
+The wine is medium to full-bodied, dense, and well-balanced with refined tannins.
 Lawrason points out that while it is a bit heavier than Loire or Bordeaux examples, it maintains typicity and balance very well.
 The finish is described as very good to excellent, making it a reliable choice for those seeking quality without a high price tag.

 Michael Godel’s Take

-Michael Godel emphasizes the suitability of Mendoza’s higher elevations for Cabernet Franc, noting the grape’s rising popularity among both producers and consumers.
+Michael Godel emphasizes the suitability of Mendoza’s higher elevations for Cabernet Franc.
+He notes the grape’s rising popularity among both producers and consumers.
 He describes the wine as virtually dry but with a natural sweetness reminiscent of fresh blueberries and floral accents.
 Godel also highlights the influence of oak aging, which adds vanilla and lavender notes, finishing with a mix of dark and milk chocolate.
 He considers the wine well made, somewhat simple, and inviting to a broad audience, especially those unfamiliar with Cabernet Franc’s appeal.
 Godel recommends drinking this wine between 2026 and 2028.

 Sara d’Amato’s Review